Researcher (University of Cambridge)

 Email address: sb954 (at) cam.ac.uk

-Stuart is an Australian-qualified lawyer at WilmerHale (London), focusing on investment treaty arbitration, public international law and international commercial arbitration for corporate and government clients.
+Stuart is an Australian-qualified lawyer, focusing on investment treaty arbitration, public international law and international commercial arbitration for corporate and government clients.
 He has particular expertise in international dispute settlement, sustainable energy, natural resources, climate change and environmental law.

 Previously he was Research Associate to Professor James Crawford AC SC at the Lauterpacht Centre for International Law, University of Cambridge, has consulted to international law firms on energy and climate change and has interned with the UNFCCC (designing early architecture of the Paris Agreement) and the British Institute of International and Comparative Law.